-The Use and Safety of MSG:
+The Use of MSG

 MSG is what will give your nuggets that true Chick-fil-A flavor.
 MSG can be difficult to find in stores, which is why we often purchase it on Amazon.
 You can always omit this ingredient if you can’t find it, though it is a flavor enhancer, and you will miss out on just how good this recipe can be!
 MSG has been used for more than 100 years to season food.
 It is a common amino acid found naturally in some foods, like tomatoes and Parmesan cheese, and is also found in practically all processed foods, including your favorite restaurants and takeout.

--
+– Reneé

 My kids enjoyed this as much as the real thing.
 Thank you for sharing!

 I feel like I did something wrong but I followed the recipe.
 The nuggets were very mushy and the batter just tasted like flour.
-I thought the peanut oil would give it a Chick-fil-A taste but I donโt taste a difference between that and canola.
+I thought the peanut oil would give it a Chick-fil-A taste but I don’t taste a difference between that and canola.
 The chicken came out tender and moist but its hard to get past the flour taste.

 The flavoring is going to come from the ingredients in the batter.
 The peanut oil doesn’t bring a difference in flavor.
 The flour taste should have cooked out with the high heat of the oil.
 Were you able to check the oil temp and ensure that it was 350-375 degrees Fahrenheit?